aryszka/mml/manual.md

 )
 ```

-When importing a module, the top level statements of the imported module's are executed if it is imported for
+When importing a module, the top level statements of the imported module are executed if it is imported for the
-the first time during the lifecycle of the program.
-If the top level statements of the imported module contain
+first time during the lifecycle of the program.
+If the top level statements of the imported module contain calls
-calls to effects, then the use statement has to be marked with `~`.
+to effects, then the use statement has to be marked with `~`.

 `use ~ "config"`